Pure non-Markovian evolutions: Timing of information backflows

 \section{Timing of information backflows}

-In this section we show how the timing of the main non-Markovian phenomena of an evolution are always ruled by the three times: $\TL$, $\tau^\Lambda$ and $t^\Lambda$.
-Before giving the corresponding mathematical definitions, we anticipate their intuitive meaning.
+In this section we show how the timing of the main non-Markovian phenomena of an evolution are always ruled by three times: $\TL$, $\tau^\Lambda$ and $t^\Lambda$.
+We start by explaining their operational meaning.

 It is possible to observe an information backflows during a time interval if and only if it starts later than $\TL$.
-Hence, there exist intervals $[\TL+\epsilon, t]$, where the corresponding intermediate maps are not CPTP for infinitesimal $\epsilon>0$ \footnote{When we say that a feature is satisfied for an ``infinitesimal epsilon'', we mean that for a given $\epsilon^*>0$ this feature holds true for all $\epsilon \in (0,\epsilon^*)$.}.
+Hence, there exist intervals $[\TL+\epsilon, t]$ when the corresponding intermediate maps are not CPTP for infinitesimal $\epsilon>0$\footnote{When we say that a feature is satisfied for an ``infinitesimal $\epsilon$'', we mean that for a given $\epsilon^*>0$ this feature holds true for all $\epsilon \in (0,\epsilon^*)$.}.
 Among these time intervals, $[\TL+\epsilon, t^\Lambda]$ is the shortest, namely $t=t^\Lambda$ is the earliest final time such that $V_{t^\Lambda, \TL+\epsilon}$ is not CPTP for infinitesimal $\epsilon>0$.
 Instead, $\tau^\Lambda$ is the earliest time when an instantaneous backflow can be observed, namely the earliest $t$ such that $V_{t+\epsilon,t}$ is not CPTP for infinitesimal $\epsilon>0$.
 Hence, $[\TL+\epsilon, t^\Lambda]$ ($[\tau^\Lambda,\tau^\Lambda+\epsilon]$) is the shortest time interval with the earliest \textit{initial} (\textit{final}) time when the corresponding intermediate map is not CPTP.
 For these reasons, we call the noise applied by the evolution in $[0,\TL]$ as {useless} for non-Markovianity, while the noise applied later than $\TL$ is {essential} for non-Markovian phenomena.
 We represent the typical role of these three times in Fig. \ref{disegnetto}.